Rishivedula-09/rishi-vedula-mridangam-portfolio/8matrai.md

 This lesson showed me that even simple rhythmic cycles follow clear structural rules, and understanding those rules helps me think more carefully about patterns and systems in general.

+This made me realize that many real-world systems work the same way: they allow flexibility inside a fixed structure, but they still must satisfy the overall constraints to stay stable.

 ### What My Teacher Explained About Structure